DewitteRuben/LLM/README.md

 LangChain provides tools and abstractions that allow developers to focus on the application's needs rather than dealing with API peculiarities, boilerplate code, or reinventing the wheel.

+### Programming Languages

+LangChain is available in Python and JavaScript.
+Python is more popular and has better support from other libraries like Hugging Face.
+For example, the Hugging Face pipeline library isn’t available in JavaScript, so you’re stuck using their Inference API, which means interacting with a model hosted remotely instead of running it on your own machine.
+Overall, JavaScript seems like the better option if all you need is to interface with a model that is running in the cloud.

 ### Model interfacing

 LangChain can be used in two primary ways: either by interfacing directly with a local model or through an API provided by major vendors.
 LangChain provides abstractions for all the major vendors.
 For this we will make use of the `langchain-huggingface` package, which is a package that is maintained in collaboration with Hugging Face themselves.